vineethsai/DigitalSecurityHub/README.md

   "active": "true"
 }
 ```
-- DELETE: Allows the seller to delete just the specified item (if they own it and are logged in)
+- DELETE: Allows the seller to delete just the specified item (if they own it and are logged in).
+There is a form available for this.

 ## orders
 **/orders/<int:order_id>**
-- GET: Returns information about the specified order in json format.
+- GET: Renders page with information about the specified order.
 User must be logged in and it must be their order.
 - DELETE: Allows the logged in user to delete/cancel their order (if it is their order)
 - PATCH: Allows the logged in user to edit the order if it is their order, they can only edit the date not the price, takes a json array.
 ```json